l-koehler/untis-py/README.md

 ## For the official (mobile) App, visit untis.at!

 ### Limitations
-Read-only: The API is read-only, can't do anything about that.
-No Tests: These are not exposed through the API, can't change that.
 Weeks are limited to 5 days with 8 hours.
 Might change later.
 The UI is atrocious: seriously it takes up 3/4 of my screen, sorry ig